JampaUchoa/the-art-of-engineering-management/_chapters/1_should-you.md

   url: "/assets/blog/dynamic-routing/cover.jpg"
 ---

-# Should I become a manager?
+# Should you become a manager?

 It wasn't a conscious decision when I became an engineering manager ages ago.
 I was a tech lead in a growing project, so we started hiring frantically, and I got in charge of new responsibilities like interviewing, onboarding, and then managing.
 Those responsibilities made me stop coding as a primary function.
 Then my boss said, “I guess you are the engineering manager now.”